THE PLATFORM OF THE MUSCATINE COUNTY DEMOCRATIC PARTY 2000

 5. A shift in INS priorities from enforcement to processing documentation.

 6. Amnesty and the opportunity to become naturalized citizens for all undocumented persons brought to the US as minors.

 EQUAL RIGHTS.
 WE SUPPORT:

-WE OPPOSE: We oppose government restrictions that impede access to abortion. we oppose forced sterilization or contraception as a condition of employment, receipt of social services, or parole.
+2. Forced sterilization or contraception as a condition of employment, receipt of social services, or parole.

 3. Government restrictions that impede access to abortion or adequate contraception.

 1. Mandatory enforcement of inspection of domestic and imported food.